DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 ### Step 2.
 Component creation

-Now you need to create an Angular component, to add a Kanban with Toolbar into the application.
+Now you need to create an Angular component, to add Kanban with Toolbar into the application.
 Create  the **kanban** folder in the **src/app/** directory, add a new file into it and name it **kanban.component.ts**.

 #### Import source files

-Open the **todo.component.ts** file and import Kanban source files.
+Open the **kanban.component.ts** file and import Kanban source files.
 Note that:

-- if you use PRO version and install the Kanban package from a local folder, the imported path look like this:
+- if you use PRO version and install the Kanban package from a local folder, the imported path looks like this:

 ~~~jsx
 import { Kanban, Toolbar } from 'dhx-kanban-package';